hongxuchen/dotfiles/README.md

 - emacs openwith enhancement
 - org mode table keymaps has conflicts with LXDE
 - need [vim-commentary](git@github.com:tpope/vim-commentary.git) like tool in Emacs
+- when `git` is absent, have to press Enter twice

 Bonus
 =====